<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=4574585&amp;fmt=gif">

 This can be achieved with a Patient Engagement Platform (PEP) or Patient Entertainment System (PES).
 A PEP/PES is a digital tool that delivers healthcare-related information at the touch of a button, all from a patient’s own device.
 Not only does it provide integrated services like meal ordering, hospital radio and children’s games, but also national newspapers and magazines that can be read directly on a patient's phone or device while onsite at your hospital.

-At WiFi SPARK, our Patient Entertainment System provides all of these plus a variety of other services, including access to educational videos for the patient to understand their condition and manage their care once they leave hospital – and access dementia support services including BBC Music Memories and BBC Archive.
+At SPARK TSL, our Patient Entertainment System provides all of these plus a variety of other services, including access to educational videos for the patient to understand their condition and manage their care once they leave hospital – and access dementia support services including BBC Music Memories and BBC Archive.
 They’ll also be able to connect to the Trust charity site and log on to NHS apps and sites, such as healthy living and education.

 The patient experience has changed drastically in the past year, forcing many Trusts to rethink their legacy systems and invest in technology that will support measures to stop the spread of COVID-19.
 As we approach the new year, we’ve created a guide to the patient experience in 2021 so you can prepare your hospital.